soumya-verma/DevConnect/README.md

 # DevConnect
-A social media platform developed on MERN Stack, for developers all around the world to connect.
+A social media platform developed on MERN Stack, for developers all around the world to connect and share posts.